 What Are Macros?

-Step 1: Set Your Calorie and Macro Targets
+Step 1: Set Your Macro Targets

 - 1

-Calculate your TDEE
+Calculate your calorie goal first

 - 2

-Set your protein first
+Set your macro split

 - 3